CocktailJS/cocktail-trait-eventable/README.md

 ### API

-The follwing methods will be publicly available on the host class:
+The following methods will be publicly available on the host class:

 - `addListener(eventName, handler)`: Adds a listener to the end of the listeners array for the specified event.
     - **eventName**: {String} the event name to be listened to.